llf7788/Task-Planner-App-Design/webapp/README.md

 # introduction
-this application is name Forest Calendar.
+this application‘s name is Forest Calendar.
 It Can be used to share arrangements with others.
 Let life live under control.

 # feature